rodlie/natron-plugins/GLSL/Color/Chromatic_adaptation_GL/README.md

 #### Options

 * Method : Adaptation method.
-* Filter : Texture filter of the input.
+* Filter : Texture filter for the input.